epykure/epyk-studio/README.md

 <h2 style="text-align:center">
-A simple and afficient way to prototype and share your work !
+A simple and efficient way to prototype and share your work !
 </h2>

-This can also work with Jupyter and JupyterLab more details [here](https://github.com/epykure/epyk-templates-notebooks)
+This can also work with Jupyter and JupyterLab.
+More details [here](https://github.com/epykure/epyk-templates-notebooks).

 Next features
 ==================

-The Epyk Studio team will be working on
+The Epyk Studio team will be working on:

-1. building a online portal to start prototyping directly from the browser.
+1. building an online portal to start prototyping directly from the browser.
-2. integrating of Native application features for the migration to apps
+2. integrating Native application features for the migration to apps
 3. building the community
-3. creating of tutorials and examples
+4. creating tutorials and examples

-As this is a collaborative project, do not hesitate to let us know about your interest and also to share your feedback.
+As this is a collaborative project, pleasde do not hesitate to let us know about your interest and also to share your feedback.

-You can also have a look at the main templates and examples repository [here](https://github.com/epykure/epyk-templates)
+You can also have a look at the main templates and examples repository [here](https://github.com/epykure/epyk-templates).